xinau/terraform-provider-cue/docs/data-sources/export.md

 ### Optional

-- **expression** (String) If set only export this single expression.
-- **files** (List of String) Files to evaluate and emit.
-Multiple files are combined at the top-level.
-Order doesn't matter.
-In absence of files, the working directory is loaded as a package instance.
-- **id** (String) The ID of this resource.
-- **working_dir** (String) Working directory of the program.
-If not supplied, the program will run in the current directory.
+- `args` (List of String) Command-line arguments passed to instances loading.
+- `dir` (String) Directory to use for CUE's evaluation.
+If omitted the current directory is used instead.
+- `path` (String) Path to lookup inside CUE value.

 ### Read-Only

-- **rendered** (String) The final rendered JSON encoded string of the emit value.
+- `id` (String) SHA256 sum of the rendered emit value.
+- `rendered` (String) Emit value rendered as JSON encoded string.